✏️Get access to more writing tutorials and advice on the Copify blog today.

 While there are some similarities between creative and content writers, namely their skill in putting words onto paper or screen, much of that similarity ends there.

 While those skilled at writing may find themselves pulled towards more profitable content creation as opposed to more emotion-led creative writing, if they are more inclined to greater freedom in their writing, they may find the transition a challenge.
-This isn’t to say it’s not achievable – but content writing often isn’t quite as easy as people think it should be.
+Which isn’t to say it’s not achievable – but content writing often isn’t quite as easy as people think it should be.

-So, which is the best writing path for you?
+So, which is the best fit for you?
 Perhaps your heart lies with creative writing, or you find yourself more drawn to the analytical and methodical style content writing provides.
 In some cases, part-time creative writers also supplement their income with content writing on the side, which does mean it’s possible to have the best of both worlds – if you’re good at flipping the switch from one style to the other.

 For those looking into writing for the first time, your best bet is to play on your strengths.
-If your writing is flexible, to-the-point and persuasive, then creative content writing might be your ideal fit.
+If your writing is flexible, to-the-point and persuasive, then content writing might be your ideal fit.